 Prezzybox began as a family.
 From our staff through to our customers we try to include everyone within our journey, from supporting them with a personal customer service and 24hour delivery, to involving people in the fun throughout our social media pages.
 We befriend people and want them to feel like our family.
 Establishing a good relationship is paramount to selling, and providing happiness throughout the purchasing process through to the receiving of the gift is crucial to us.

 I developed a flexible, non-hierarchical workplace of over twenty staff members, and, as I told to The Guardian when I have been nominated for Guardians Small Business Leader award in 2014, “I want to be the thickest person in the room and to employ really clever people”.
 My passionate approach has to lead the team to achieve awards in customer service and e-tail over the years, inclusion on the McDonalds Monopoly Campaign and being featured across many media including ITV This Morning, Bloomberg, plus BBC Radio and daily nationals.

 The ambition to explore new initiatives has even seen the home-grown business introduce a new scheme for schools called Learn 2 Earn, which rewards pupils’ educational achievements and assists teachers in motivational learning.

 How far do you see your business growing?

 Recently launching Prezzybox Globally, the expansion means we are now actively able to market into other areas.
-Achieving 30% of our traffic from overseas, we have only just been able to monetise this and we hope this expansion will excel us to the next level, giving us a larger presence and hopefully encouraging an extra 50% of our business from overseas within 3 years, in an aim to doubling our turnover.
+Achieving 30% of our traffic from overseas, we have only just been able to monetise this and we hope this expansion will excel us to the next level, giving us a larger presence and hopefully encouraging an extra 50% of our business from overseas within 3 years, in an aim to double our turnover.